From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Preliminaries

 \subsubsection{Finite element approximation}

-For a general class of function space $M \subseteq \{m: D_m \subseteq \Rpow{q_m} \to \Rpow{d_m}\}$ and spatial domain $D_m$, the theory above to develop a finite-dimensional approximation of functions can be restrictive.
-The more straightforward and numerical way to obtain the finite-dimensional approximation is using numerical techniques such as finite difference and finite element approximation.
-In this work, the finite element method is used (e.g., to generate samples of input functions using Gaussian priors, solve PDE-based problems, and solve the Bayesian inference).
-To be more precise, consider a finite element discretization $D_{m_h}$ of the domain $D_m$ consisting of simplex elements $\{T_e\}_{e=1}^{N_e}$ so that $D_{m_h} = \cup_{e} \bar{T}_e \approx D_m$.
-Suppose $\phi_{m_i}$ is the linear Lagrange basis of the $\ith{i}{th}$ vertex.
-Let $V_{m_h} = \mathrm{span}\{\phi_{m_i}\}_{i=1}^{p_m}$, $p_m$ being the number of vertices.
-Then, the function $m\in M$ can be approximated by a function $m_h \in V_{m_h}$ given by
+For a general class of function spaces $M \subseteq \{m: D_{M} \subseteq \Rpow{q_{M}} \to \Rpow{d_{M}}\}$ and spatial domain $D_{M}$, the preceding construction of finite-dimensional approximations can be restrictive.
+A more straightforward numerical way to obtain finite-dimensional approximations is to use numerical techniques such as finite difference and finite element methods.
+In this work, the finite element method is used (e.g., to generate samples of input functions using Gaussian priors and solve PDE-based problems).